-Destiny 2 has been with us for a few weeks now.
-Which class should you be rolling to make sure you have the best possible time?
+Destiny 2 welcomes a new batch of Guardians this week.
+Which class should they be rolling to make sure you have the best possible time?

 Destiny 2 might not be quite as baffling to newcomers as the first one was, but it can still be overwhelming.
 To help you get over that first hurdle we’ve put together some tips on how to pick a class and get into the action.